googleapis/google-api-dotnet-client/WhyNetStandard1.3.md

 And the following are not available < 1.1:

 * **System.Net.Http**:
-  This used extensively throughout all three support libraries.
+  Used extensively throughout all three support libraries.
+* **System.IO.Compression**:
+  Used in GZip compressed HTTP connections.

 ## Targeting NetStandard1.1